-The mission of Backpack Buddies is to proactively combat childhood hunger in “at-risk” children without calling undue attention to them in school.
-Each Thursday during the school year, Kiawah Women’s Foundation volunteers gather at our packing center to prepare backpacks filled with healthful, shelf-stable foods that the children can prepare on their own.
+The mission of Backpack Buddies is to proactively combat childhood hunger in “at-risk” children without calling undue attention to these students in the school setting.
+Each Thursday during the school year, Kiawah Women’s Foundation volunteers gather at our packing center to prepare backpacks filled with shelf-stable foods the children can prepare on their own.
 The volunteers deliver the backpacks to Angel Oak Elementary School and Haut Gap Middle School on John’s Island, and Frierson Elementary School on Wadmalaw Island.
 These packs are slipped into the child’s backpack, and sent home with the child on Friday to sustain them over the weekend.
-At the end of the school year, a “large bag” program provides each student with food to start the summer vacation.
-The program currently serves 360 “at-risk” students each week during the school year.
-It also provide a twice weekly supplemental fruit program to 125 students at Frierson Elementary.

 Holiday Teen Project

 Kiawah Women’s Foundation has been providing holiday gifts for teens on John’s and Wadmalaw Islands since 2015.
 Our program concentrates on providing John’s Island middle and high-school children with a few luxuries on Christmas morning.

 Each year 100 students identified by The Community-in-Schools social workers from Haut Gap Middle School and St. John’s High School receive a holiday gift.
 KWF volunteers wrap all of the gifts.

 We invite you to become part of this program by donating or volunteering your time.
 To donate you can click the donate button on the bottom of the webpage, or send a check to KWF.

 Kiawah Women's Foundation supported the St. John's High School Softball Team in the 2022 season by supplementing uniforms and equipment and providing snacks for all 22 team members!